Hattem: Established as parish

 Despite this early statement, no church or chapel was built in Hattem.
 In 1176 Hattem became a parish ('kerspel').
 The chapel, measuring 17.5 by 9.5 meters, was not built at the current city centre, but at the Gaedsberg ('Gods-mountain').
 The borders of the parish coincide with the latter borders of the jurisdiction Hattem.
 Hattem obtained city rights in 1299 from the landgrave Reinoud I van Gelre.
 In the decades before a fortified town is founded at the northern border of the Veluwe.
 The city plan lies around the current church.
 The tower of this church is dated to the 12th century which indicates that, beside the parish church at the Gaedsberg, a chapel was present at the current city centre of Hattem.
 With obtaining town privileges, both the religious and the legal centre were moved.
 The new church and the city are dedicated to the apostle Andreas.

 Hattem was a member of the Hanseatic League, one of nine Dutch cities.
-It joined shortly after 1294 and presumably playes a very minor role.
-The last mention of connection to Hanse was in 1615.
+It joined shortly after 1294 and presumably played a very minor role.
+The last mention of connection to the Hansa was in 1615.